udaybagaria/user-clustering-sql-python/README.md

 ## Contact

-For questions or feedback, reach out at `your-email@example.com`
+For questions or feedback, reach out at `bagaria.u@northeastern.edu`